Posted by Jackson Peos in Sports Performance

 Nitrate seems to increase exercise performance by reducing the oxygen cost of exercise and delaying time to exhaustion.
 Unfortunately for weightlifters, there does not appear to be a clear benefit on power or strength output, however, nitrate can improve endurance capacity in exercise efforts lasting 1-10 minutes.

-Interestingly, acute supplementation (1.5-3 hours prior to exercise) and chronic supplementation (~ 7 days) have both exhibited performance benefits in controlled scientific studies.
+Interestingly, acute supplementation (1.5-3 hours before exercise) and chronic supplementation (~ 7 days) have both exhibited performance benefits in controlled scientific studies.

 Creatine is one of the most favoured supplements among athletes, supported by years of well-controlled scientific research.